 For Azure Active Directory, use Azure AD Privileged Identity Management capability.
 Time-limited activation of privileged roles works by enabling you to:

-Activate admin privileges to do a specific task
+Activate administrator privileges to do a specific task

 Enforce MFA during the activation process

-Use alerts to inform admins about out-of-band changes
+Use alerts to inform administrators about out-of-band changes

 Enable users to keep their privileged access for a pre-configured amount of time

 - Create access reviews to identify every user who is eligible to activate administrator privileges